back

 Institutions which provide vocational instruction for office, clerical, and business-related fields such as accounting, secretarial, word processing, microcomputers, dental and medical receptionists, travel and tourism and income tax preparation.

-Businesses offering training, workshops or seminars in personal and/or professional development, sales training, auctioneering, cosmetology, and modeling schools.
+Businesses offering training, workshops or seminars in personal and/or professional development, sales training, auctioneering, and modeling schools.

 Learning centers other than institutes of technology, that provide training to develop the knowledge and skills appropriate to trades such as welding, truck driving, operating mobile equipment, etc.